This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 How does Permethrin Work

-The insecticide permethrin works by paralyzing and killing insects and mites.
-The parasites get effected by eating or touching this chemical.
-It works as a neurotoxin as such spreads quickly throughout the insect body affecting the parasite’s muscles and nervous system.
-Here it causes sensory overexcitability through the uncontrolled release of neurotransmitters, coordination disorders, and exhaustion which results in cramps, paralysis.
+Inside the bug, it causes sensory overexcitability through the uncontrolled release of neurotransmitters, coordination disorders, and exhaustion which results in cramps, and paralysis.
 The insect is unable to move within a few minutes, one speaks of a “knock-down” effect.
 This ultimately leads to the death of the insect.

 Acute toxicity to humans and most mammals is low when used as recommended.
 Absorption is low, permethrin is oxidatively broken down in the liver and quickly excreted.

 Permethrin is highly toxic to aquatic life such as fish, amphibians, and reptiles.
-It must not get into the water
+It must not get into waterways.

 Products containing permethrin must never be used in cats.
-It is toxic to cats as they lack an enzyme necessary to break it down.
+It is toxic to cats as they lack the enzyme necessary to break it down.

 Mode of application of permethrin

 There are different forms of application for permethrin.
 For pets, the most common are Spot on preparations or collars.
-Other formulations are lotions, cream, and pump sprays depending on its use.
+Other formulations are lotions, cream, and pump sprays depending on their use.

 Spot-on for dogs: